What No One Tells You About Success And Mental Health! - Building A $240M Dollar Empire!

 Notable Quotes

-Attention to detail is what separates good businesses from great businesses
+Attention to detail is what separated us from our competitors

-Your weaknesses can become your greatest strengths if you learn to reframe them
+Your weaknesses can become your greatest strengths if you understand them properly

 Products Mentioned